 The program funds quick-action projects; Application Deadline is April 14, 2021

-“We are thrilled to bring this grant opportunity back to Connecticut in 2021 and we encourage all eligible organizations to apply,” said Tia Murphy, AARP Connecticut State President.
-“We’ve seen great results from the Community Challenge grant program in communities across Connecticut, and this year we are increasing our support for projects that focus on diversity and inclusion and aid in local recovery from the coronavirus pandemic.”
+“We are thrilled to bring this grant opportunity back to Montana in 2021 and we encourage all eligible organizations to apply,” said Nancy Andersen, AARP Montana Director of Outreach.
+“We’ve seen great results from the Community Challenge grant program in communities across Montana, and this year we are increasing our support for projects that focus on diversity and inclusion and aid in local recovery from the coronavirus pandemic.”

-Since 2017, AARP has awarded 560 grants – including nine in Connecticut – through the Community Challenge to nonprofit organizations and government entities in all 50 states, the District of Columbia, Puerto Rico and the U.S. Virgin Islands.
-The program provides direct support to all community types, with nearly 40% of past projects benefitting rural communities, 20% going to suburban locations and 40% improving urban places.
+Since 2017, AARP has awarded 560 grants – including 20 in Montana – through the Community Challenge to nonprofit organizations and government entities in all 50 states, the District of Columbia, Puerto Rico and the U.S. Virgin Islands.
+Nationally, the program provides direct support to all community types, with nearly 40% of past projects benefitting rural communities, 20% going to suburban locations and 40% improving urban places.
 Granted projects have demonstrated an ability to help garner additional funds or support from public and private funders, encourage replication and overcome local policy barriers, and receive greater overall awareness and engagement.

 AARP will prioritize projects that deliver inclusive solutions that meet the needs of diverse populations, as well as those that directly engage volunteers through permanent or temporary solutions that aim to achieve one or more of the following outcomes: